akgillespie8/gillespielabsite/_pages/research.md

  - How does replay content relate to behavior in aged animals during task learning and task performance?

- - Do aging and neurodegenerative disease affect spatial representations in different ways?
+ - Do aging and Alzheimer's disease affect spatial representations in different ways?

+ - Do males and females show distinct changes in spatial representations with age?

+ - Does aging have differential effects on awake and sleep replay?

 # Key approaches